hthuwal/sign-language-gesture-recognition/README.md

 # sign-language-gesture-recognition-from-video-sequences
 SIGN LANGUAGE GESTURE RECOGNITION FROM VIDEO SEQUENCES  USING RNN AND CNN

+Update: The paper of this work is about to be published in April 2018.
+I'll update the link as soon as it is available.
+Please do cite it if you find this project useful. :)

 ## Requirements
 * Install [opencv](https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html).
   Note: **pip install opencv-python** does not have video capabilities.
 So I recommend to build it from source as described above.